Punjab Assembly meets today to elect new CM

 READ: HAMZA SHEHBAZ HOLDS MEETING WITH JAHANGIR TAREEN GROUP

-The joint opposition is believed to have the support of five independents, six PPP, one Rahe Haq Party and around over 30 JKT-Aleem Khan-combo members.
+The joint opposition is believed to have the support of five independents, seven PPP MPAs and around over 30 JKT-Aleem Khan-combo members.